-When the MSB of the LCD pointer SFR (LCDPTR, Address 0xAC) is cleared, the contents of the LCD data memory of the corresponding screen designated by LCDPTR are transferred to the LCD data SFR (LCDDAT, Address 0xAE).
+When the MSB of the LCD Pointer SFR (LCDPTR, Address 0xAC) is cleared, the content of the LCD data memory address designated by LCDPTR is transferred to the LCD data SFR (LCDDAT, Address 0xAE).

-Sample 8052 code to read the contents of LCD Data Memory Address 0x07 on Screen 1, which holds the on and off state of the segments attached to FP14 and FP15, is as follows:
+Sample 8052 code to read the contents of LCD Data Memory Address 0x07, which holds the on and off state of the segments attached to FP14 and FP15, is as follows.